ccnmtl/mediathread-chrome/README.md

 * Make a new release for the new version in GitHub
 * Download the .zip file that GitHub made for this release
 * Go to the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard)
-* In the Mediathread row, click "Edit", then "Upload Updated Package"
+* Click on the Mediathread row.
+On the left side, click Package.
+Then, on the top-right, click "Upload new package".
+(This genius UX always takes me 10 minutes to figure out, so I've documented it here.)
 * Upload zip file to Google, and Publish.
 Google takes up to an hour to process and release this.